peterlipan/FoF/README.md

-# MCL
+# FoF
-Multi-task Contrastive Learning for WSI understanding
+Focus on Focus